 Step 2: Activate your UW Oshkosh Email Account

-Approximately one week after the University receives your enrollment deposit, your UW Oshkosh email account will be re-activated and available for your use.
+Approximately one week after the University receives your completed confirm your spot form deposit, your UW Oshkosh email account will be re-activated and available for your use.

 To log in to Office 365 to access your email and calendar:

 - Enter your email address and click Next.